 There is another obstacle to understanding in the form that is often said that inorganic material, that is, matter, could not produce anything organic.

 I would like to say that the first organic compounds were formed billions of years ago from inorganic substances.
 Over time, this resulted in more and more complex life forms with differentiated functions, including the brain.

 Here are not only atoms, etc., but in particular also neurons, synapses, and so on, which control the physical and mental functions of man.

-The adaptation pressure of life generates goals.
+The adaptation pressure of life generates aims.
 The brain forms neural networks to execute them.

-So, they cannot perceive that in this case, the goal of their faith (this midpoint) causes it.
+So, they cannot perceive that in this case, the aim of their faith (this midpoint) causes it.